Guiding Principles & Curriculum:

 Time in Nature

 Our children benefit from a rich variety of outdoor play spaces.
-In addition to our beautiful playground, they experience the natural wonders of our “fairy woods”, as we take a nature walk each morning.
+In addition to our beautiful playground, they experience the natural wonders of our “fairy woods".
 Rain or shine, ample outdoor opportunities exist for developing strong, healthy bodies and fostering a life long respect for the earth and a deep appreciation for nature’s bounty in our children.